LordBaljeet/Notes/Dev3/Theorie.md

 - Important!
 To declare a static attribut/method in a Header file, the use of the keyword `inline` is required to allocate memory to this variable.
 Otherwise, problems would occur.
 No need for it however in a Source file.

+- Value set to `0` by default, unlike object attributs who's values are unknown.

 - To access a public `object` attribut/method: Operator `.`
 ```cpp
 C c;